populationgenomics/gnomad-browser/browser/about/about.md

 All of the raw data from OurDNA and other contributing projects have been (re)processed through CPG's pipelines to create a harmonised callset.
 Short-read sequencing data was processed according to the DRAGEN-GATK Best Practices guidelines, which includes alignment to GRCh38 using the open-source DRAGEN mapper, DRAGMAP, and variant calling with GATK HaplotypeCaller to discover single-nucleotide variants (SNVs) and insertion-deletions (indels).
 All samples were aggregated using the hail gVCF Combiner, and then sample and variant quality control was performed on the joint call set in line with gnomAD best practices.

-For full details on dataset releases, including methodologies for annotation and QC, please refer to the OurDNA browser [blog](/news).
+For full details on dataset releases, including methodologies for annotation and QC, please refer to the OurDNA Browser [blog](/news).
 For details on the software releases that support the browser, please see the browser’s [GitHub page](https://github.com/populationgenomics/gnomad-browser).
 Further description of methodologies will be included in a forthcoming flagship paper.

 Aggregate data download is currently under development.
 Please check back for a release date.

 ### Ethics approval

-The aggregation and release of summary data from the exomes and genomes included in this browser has been approved by the Royal Children's Hospital Human Research Ethics Committee (HREC/84612/RCHM-2022, HREC/91986/RCHM-2023).
+The aggregation and release of summary data from the exomes and genomes included in this browser has been approved by [the Royal Children's Hospital Human Research Ethics Committee](/ethics-contact) (HREC/84612/RCHM-2022, HREC/91986/RCHM-2023).
 <br />
 <br />